 The UNCITRAL Regional Centre for Asia and the Pacific and the Faculty of Law, University of Macau, will jointly host the UNCITRAL-UM Asia-Pacific Fall Conference titled “Trade Development through the Harmonization of Commercial Law” with the support of the Comite Maritime International.
-It will be held at the new Hengqin campus, University of Macau, Macau SAR, during 17 and 18 October 2014.
+It will be held at Auditorium, Wu Yee Sun Library, University of Macau, Macau SAR, during 17 and 18 October 2014.

 The theme of the conference is particularly designed to explore the question of how trade development can be enhanced through harmonization of commercial law, which is a mandate of international organizations like the UNCITRAL.
 The theme of the conference is also intended to address the role of regional conduits of international trade like Macau SAR and how harmonization can augment their position.